Webhook Reference

 Field length is not enforced at the API level.
 Postgres

 TEXTcolumns are unbounded, and theStacc-generated content stays well within the practical limits above.
-If you want hard caps in your DB schema, the limits in the table are safe defaults.
+If you want hard caps in your database schema, the limits in the table are safe defaults.

 Response contract#

-Your receiver MUST return a JSON body. theStacc reads two fields:
+Your receiver should return a JSON body. theStacc reads two fields from it:

 {